Displaying items by tag: Destinations

 Wednesday, 17 March 2010 15:31

-Participate in Globe Aware's India program and combat poverty by working with slum dwelling and other disadvantaged children in the community of Jaipur.
-In this “Pink City,” volunteers will work with rescued child laborers, assist at day care centers, and provide support for local teachers, in addition to completing beautification activities for public facilities.
+Participate in Globe Aware's India program and promote empowerment and education by working with women and disadvantaged children in the community of Jaipur.
+In this “Pink City,” volunteers will work with children and women, providing beneficial activities.
 Volunteers will be accommodated in one of several modest hotels which all have running hot-water, Western-style toilets, and electricity.
-During leisure time, volunteers can have dinner with a local family, visit a traditional carpet factory, take an elephant ride, or walk through the colorful streets.
-Come and fight poverty in India and enhance the lives of poverty-stricken children in ways that you can only begin to imagine.
+A homestay option is also available.
+During leisure time, volunteers can have dinner with a local family, visit traditional artisan factories, or walk through the colorful streets.
 Click here for more information on our India program.

 Tuesday, 29 January 2013 16:46

 In Globe Aware’s program in Laos, volunteers will help the gentle citizens of Laos to recover from the heavy trauma the country experienced after bombing in the Vietnam War.
 Volunteers will work alongside Buddhist monks at both a government orphanage and village schools to complete a variety of community projects.
 Projects can include general repairs and improvements on facilities, as well as teaching basic English and assembling and distributing wheel chairs for those injured by land mines.
 Accommodations include a modest hotel in the center of town with hot water, flushing toilets, and electricity.
 During leisure time, volunteers can boat on the Mekong River, visit famous temples and caves, and get to know the people of Laos.
 Lend a helping hand in Laos and be part of bringing restoration and recovery to a peaceful society that has endured years of devastation.
 Click here for more information on our Laos Program.